EdFuentetaja/EdFuentetaja.github.io/_posts/2017-05-01-m_m_gnu_radio_analysis.markdown

 [![Timing error in the example with correct timing][timing_error_correct]][timing_error_correct]

-We can see how the method performs well and after an number of samples the phase error is reduced.
+We can see how the method performs well and after a number of samples the phase error is reduced.
 The units of the vertical axis are sample periods.
 Since the sampling rate is ~5.2 times the symbol rate, the maximum error of 0.4 represents an error of ~7.7% of the symbol period (0.4*100/5.2).
 Mind that an error of 50% of the symbol period is already a total disaster since we will be sampling our symbols at the very same sample where the zero-crossings are supposed to occur.

 Let's see with a longer AIS message how the M&M timing behaves.
 On the next example we see how once the timing error accumulates in one direction exceeding some threshold it bounces to the opposite direction: